 When Is the Best Time

-Cayo Largo is a great island to watch turtles in the night.
-Also the education centre and breeding station are worth a visit to get an idea of these fascinating cold-blooded animals classified as reptiles.
-Green sea turtles come during the night to lay their eggs between May to September in the rainy season on Cayo Largo in Cuba.
+Cayo Largo is a great island to watch turtles at night.
+Also, the education centre and breeding station are worth a visit to get an idea of these fascinating cold-blooded animals classified as reptiles.
+Green sea turtles come at night to lay their eggs between May to September in the rainy season on Cayo Largo in Cuba.
 They lay their eggs on the same beach where they were born.

 They dig just with their flippers and cover the ping-pong seized eggs with the sand afterwards.
 The temperature determines the sex of the hatchlings; hotter sand above 83°F/29°C produces females and below males.
 The hatchlings emerge roughly after 60 days.

-Best time to spot turtles laying their eggs within two hours before and after high tide.
+The best time to spot turtles laying their eggs is within two hours before and after high tide.
 Why?
-The turtles are swimmers not made for hauling up the sand.
+The turtles are swimmers, not made for hauling up the sand.
 They prefer high tide to minimize the way and effort.
-Digging the hole with the flippers only is already challenging.
-They are vulnerable on land, the reason they try to finish as fast as possible.
+Digging the hole with the flippers is already challenging.
+They are vulnerable on land, which is the reason they try to finish as fast as possible.

-It lasts from May to October in Cuba, although showers occur more often in the night or the morning.
+It lasts from May to October in Cuba, although showers occur more often at night or in the morning.
 There is a possibility of hurricanes from August to October.
-The reason we gave June a try, and we had almost always wonderful weather during the day, just some brief showers.
+The reason we gave June a try and we had almost always wonderful weather during the day, just some brief showers.

 Best Months to Visit